 Obviously, the route today is not what it was in the past.
 The sights and sounds of the Mother Road change daily with the emergence of new businesses and development along the old highway.
 You will want to take a lot of pictures because what is here today might be very well gone tomorrow.

 However, much is preserved and the Route 66 Historical Associations and private groups have done a lot to preserve these vintage treasures.
 As you travel along, you will often see a sign or marquee of the vintage road as these icons of history are preserved, though their buildings are long gone.
-In June of 2018, the National Trust for Historic Preservation included Route 66 on its 11 most at risk sites that highlights architectural and cultural spots it deems in danger from development or neglect.
+In June of 2018, the National Trust for Historic Preservation included Route 66 on its 11 most at-risk sites that highlight architectural and cultural spots it deems in danger from development or neglect.
 Action to preserve the Route is still pending in Congress.

 Traveling the road, you will experience everything from the frustration of finding the route in a metro city to being pleasantly surprised by the next small town that you venture into.
 The landscape quickly changes from the hustle and bustle of the metropolitan area to quiet meandering roads, to tallgrass prairies, where you feel as if you might be the only person left on earth.

 While it’s a good idea to plan your trip, because the road can be confusing, the whole idea is to experience the Mother Road.
 Our advice is to get a couple of really good Route 66 books and some good maps before you begin your adventure.
 Here and there, some places will give you a road sign when the road veers off the interstate, but mostly not.
 Even with a few good maps, you will, no doubt, take a wrong turn once in a while.
 Take the Business Loops off the interstates when possible – they will often lead you to your photo opportunities of our scenic past.